Culture, Gender, and Labor Force Participation: Evidence from Colombia

+A complementary literature focuses on the role of economic incentives in shaping gender norms.
+A key contribution is \citet{doepke2009women}, who develop a theoretical model showing how the rising importance of human capital in the nineteenth century altered men’s incentives to support women’s rights, leading to institutional reforms in England and the United States.
+In their model, the expansion of women’s rights was driven by men’s increasing stake in their children’s welfare and education.
+Our paper provides empirical evidence for a related mechanism: institutional reform, when combined with civic education, can shift social norms by altering the perceived value of gender equality.

-In the context of Colombia, \cite{iregui2020path} identified four distinct stages of gender equality transformation during the twentieth century.
-Their findings reveal a persistent pattern of men having higher labor participation rates, lower unemployment rates, and higher wages, despite women having more years of education.
-Although women's labor force participation increased steadily, it stagnated in the early twenty-first century, indicating the enduring wage gender gap and male dominance in both the labor market and politics.
-Women's political representation also remained limited.
-Our paper contributes to this literature by emphasizing the role of cultural transformations in shaping the evolution of labor market outcomes described by \cite{iregui2020path}.
+In the Colombian context, \citet{iregui2020path} identify four major phases in the evolution of gender equality during the twentieth century.
+Despite gains in female educational attainment, men consistently enjoyed higher labor force participation, lower unemployment, and higher wages.
+Although women’s labor force participation rose steadily over time, it stabilized in the early twenty-first century, and large gender gaps persisted in wages and political representation.
+Building on this work, our study shifts attention from labor market outcomes to the role of institutional reform and civic education in shaping gender-related attitudes.
+In particular, we examine whether constitutional reforms can influence public opinion and promote social support for gender equality.

-In summary, our study recognizes the significant progress made in recognizing and safeguarding women's rights and promoting their equality within Colombia's constitutional framework established in 1991.
-Additionally, our research explores the societal implications of this transformative change.
-While previous studies have primarily focused on examining historical events from a more distant past, there has been relatively limited investigation into recent changes in history and their effects on gender roles.
-By providing insights into the influence of constitutional inclusion and the promotion of gender equality through education, our research enhances our understanding of the dynamics surrounding gender norms.
-It emphasizes the crucial role of constitutional frameworks in shaping outcomes related to gender equality and sheds light on the impact of societal attitudes and women's labor force participation.
+In summary, this study analyzes a relatively recent institutional reform that formalized gender equality as a constitutional principle and introduced mandatory high school instruction on its content.
+While prior work has emphasized the importance of long-run historical processes, relatively little is known about the role of contemporary institutional reforms.
+By analyzing the effects of constitutional mandates and associated civic education, we shed light on the mechanisms through which institutional change can shape gender norms.